kevin11h/Francis-Chan-Sermons-on-Money/README.md

 https://www.gotquestions.org/search.php?zoom_sort=0&amp;zoom_query=money
 1. Why is the love of money the root of all kinds of evil? https://www.gotquestions.org/miracle-money.html
-3. What does the Bible say about saving money? | GotQuestions.org
+2. What does the Bible say about saving money? | GotQuestions.org
+3. Money Changers
 4. Usury: https://www.gotquestions.org/Bible-lending-money.html

 # Francis-Chan-Sermons-on-Money